omsf/plumb/rough-drafts/20250324_initial_scripts/README.md

 - There isn't an obvious way to connect the ligand with the BindingDB id with the crystallographic ligand in the corresponding PDB structure.
 That is, for each set of ligands, I haven't found which ligand is actually the one with a real structure.
 The PDB usually has this information now, so we could download the PDB metadata and cross-reference that way.
 - it occured to me that the asapdiscovery alchemy package has a constrained conformer generation that will be better than docking for prepping for free energy calculations. we should use it.
-- I didn't include the loop_db bc it takes a long time for testing but that should happen for anything requiring simulations -
+- I didn't include the loop_db bc it takes a long time for testing but that should happen for anything requiring simulations

+# 2025.03.24 Updates

+- used output directories for each step to make it easier to see what's going on
+- turn constrained pose generation into its own script
+- separated alchemiscale submission into its own script
+- used 1ykr as test case instead because it's a simpler protein and doesn't have missing loops so it doesnt take long to prep

+## main remaining problems

+- no simulation validation yet before submitting to alchemiscale, which would be smart (we'd rather things to fail on local compute than waste alchemiscale resources)
+-